 Because there are some brands customers build a relationship with.
 Where customers stay loyal to them.
 We know because we’ve worked on brands like that.

-What they actually have though is a relationship with the people behind the brand.
-And that’s a big thing many people get wrong with CRM.
+And what they do have though, is a relationship with the people behind the brand.
+And that’s what many people get wrong with CRM.
 They forget people have relationships with people, not brands.

 Customer relationship done well

 A couple of examples.

 Most Scotch whisky distilleries market themselves as little havens of Highland and Islands heritage and culture.
 Fanatical followers love this.

-Even if most of the distilleries are owned by huge business conglomerates headquartered in London, Paris and other far flung cities.
+Even if most of the distilleries are owned by big business conglomerates headquartered in London, Paris and elsewhere.

-These fanatical followers are willing to pay $70+ (and often more) for something made with with only 3 ingredients – water, barley and yeast.
+These fans are willing to pay $70+ for something with only 3 ingredients – water, barley and yeast.

 That’s because they feel a connection to that brand.
 And that often comes from the way those distilleries run the Customer Relationship Management programs.